kennytilton/primetimes/README.md

 ````
 Just have to remind myself of how to right-justify, check my use of ~vm, check my width qualifier syntax -- the rule is, if you can code Lisp format from memory you need to go do something else for a while.

+>
+> Wait!
+Format is slow precisely because it *is* a DSL!
+Which must be interpreted!
+But (a) we are
+> printing to the console which is a pig anyway and (b) I am not exactly getting paid to do this
+> so we will just note the concern.
+>

 ### Insubordination on testing
 The spec requires TDD.
 There again the challenge will be challenged.
 Do I need tests *during development*?
 Probably not, though I can write some up *after* development to make refactoring safer.
 We will see, but the instructions might have been "Use TDD where and how you deem best, explaining your choices."